Cloud-Architect-Emma/cryptopulse-app/README.md

 SNS Notifications

-Health Checks via Route 53
+Route 53 Health Checks

-Error rate tracking
+Error tracking & latency metrics

-Latency metrics

 ## Contributing

-Want to improve the app UI, add animations, or enhance the pipeline?
+Want to improve the UI, animations, architectural setup, or CI pipeline?
-Feel free to:

 Fork the repo

 Open a PR

-Add new features
+Add enhancements

 **Author**

+Emmanuela
-Emmanuela (Cloud Architect & DevOps Engineer)
+Cloud Architect & DevOps Engineer
 GitHub: https://github.com/Cloud-Architect-Emma

-**Support the Project**
+⭐ Support the Project

-If you find this helpful, kindly ⭐ star the repository.
+If this repo helps you, please star it.

-It helps visibility and supports the open-source journey.
+It improves visibility for other DevOps/Cloud learners.